tart-telescope/sbc_code/server/README.md

 # Server Side of the TART

+Author: Tim Molteno (c) 2024

 The worldwide network of TART telescopes are all available directly, but also available through a common web interface at https://tart.elec.ac.nz/<tart_name>, where <tart_name> is the unique name of each TART.
 How this is done is described here.

 * The cloud server runs a headscale server which creates the TART_VPN a virtual network..
 * Each tart runs tailscale container that connects to the TART_VPN
-* There is a service discovery running on the TART_VPN
+* There is a special proxy running on the TART_VPN that provides access to each TART.

 <code>
 TART_VPN: ----------------------------------------------------------------------------------------------------------